Walkway Over the Hudson, Poughkeepsie, New York

 - Tolls and user fees (where tolls/fees help repay the construction cost and pay for operations and maintenance).
 Bridge tolls, impact fees, and congestion pricing (where drivers pay a fee to enter a busy city center during peak times) are examples.

 - Value capture (where a portion of the increase in property value due to a project is used to pay for the improvements).
 Tax-increment financing is an example.

 - Local option sales taxes (often a half-percent added to a city or county’s sales tax) dedicated to transportation projects

 - Special assessment or improvement districts, such as Business Improvement Districts or Sidewalk Improvement Districts

 More flexible funding would also help projects succeed.
-This could include allowing states to transfer state funds to local projects instead of federal funds, which are more complex to use; bundling projects (such as bridge repairs) into a single contract; leveraging regional funding programs; and relaxing the regulations tied to federal and state funds so that local communities can use more money for projects and less for paperwork.
+This could include allowing NYSDOT to transfer some of its funds to local projects in exchange for federal funds, so that local project sponsors can use the more flexible state funds; bundling projects (such as bridge repairs) into a single contract; leveraging regional funding programs; and relaxing the regulations tied to federal and state funds so that local communities can use more money for projects and less for paperwork.

 FIXING THE FEDERAL GAS TAX